 Boating

 Boaters will find unprotected anchorages in the many bays around the island.
-There is limited protected guest moorage at the Sturt (Marble) Bay boat harbour in Van Anda, on the Northeast coast of the island.
-Boat launch facilities are available at Shelter Point Park and Sturt Bay boat harbour.
+Limited protected guest moorage is available at the Sturt (Marble) Bay boat harbour in Van Anda, on the Northeast coast of the island.
+Boat launch facilities are located at Shelter Point Park and Sturt Bay boat harbour.
+There is a government dock with tie-up float in Van Anda, close to Texada Market.

 Kayaking/Canoeing

-A multitude of little bays and coves are calling you come and explore.
+A multitude of little bays and coves are calling you to come and explore.

 Scuba Diving